ihsanfullstack/hiring-engineers/answers.md

 ## Setting up the Environment

 I am using Linux Ubuntu 18.04 & Windows 10.
+Setting up Vagrant may not be necessary using Ubuntu only, as Docker can run on Linux without Vagrant.

 First steps, download Vagrant and Docker, for executing on Windows 10.